Emerging Challenges Fund

 About the ECF

-The ECF aims to prepare the world for these challenges.
-We prefer to support projects that meet Longview’s usual grantmaking criteria and pass two further tests:
+We aim to prepare the world for these challenges.
+In selecting projects, the ECF considers Longview’s usual grantmaking criteria and two further tests:

 1. Does the project have a legible theory of impact?
-ECF grantees must have a compelling and transparent case in favour of their impact that a range of donors will appreciate.
+ECF grantees must have a compelling, transparent, and public case for how their activities will have an impact that appeals to a wide range of donors.

 For those seeking to invest in a safer future this fund provides unique expertise across beneficial AI, biosecurity, and nuclear weapons policy and fills critical funding gaps at organisations in need of rapid financial support and a diversity of donors.